 In many cases, it allows them to receive much needed dental treatment without having to go through a stressful experience.

-Methods in Sleep Dentistry
+Methods of Sleep Dentistry in Warrnambool

 To support those with more moderate to severe dental phobia, we offer happy gas (nitrous oxide), oral sedation and IV sedation (sleep dentistry).

 These services are also suitable for those patients requiring more complex procedures or those wishing to undergo their dental treatment with maximum comfort and efficiency.

 Nitrous oxide, commonly known as happy gas, is delivered through a small, non-invasive nose mask where the patient can breathe normally throughout treatment.
 It quickly provides a relaxed and comfortable feeling throughout the appointment, giving the sense that time passes quickly.